Common API Integration Challenges and How to Overcome Them

 How to Overcome It:

-- Use secure storage for credentials: Store API keys and tokens securely using environment variables or secret management tools.
+- Use secure storage for credentials: Store API keys and tokens securely, such as in environment variables or a secrets management tool.

 3. Versioning and Deprecation